supermarsx/diagnosticox/docs/guides/tracing.md

 - A GitHub Actions workflow has been added at `.github/workflows/tracing-smoke.yml` that boots a Jaeger all-in-one container, starts the backend with `TRACING_ENABLED=true` and `TRACING_OTLP_ENDPOINT=http://localhost:4318/v1/traces`, triggers an instrumented endpoint and queries the Jaeger API to assert traces were ingested.
 This provides a simple end-to-end check that tracing and OTLP export are wired correctly in CI.

+CI validation

+- The CI workflow now runs an OTEL Collector + Tempo + Grafana, triggers an instrumented endpoint and queries Tempo's trace API to assert the `auth.register` span exists and includes required attributes (`session.id` and `user.id`).
+The workflow also imports a static dashboard and creates a Grafana snapshot which is archived as a CI artifact for later inspection.

 Local developer testing

 You can run the local tracing/dev infra with docker-compose (file at `docker-compose.dev.yml`) and then start the backend pointing to the local jaeger collector: